dogweather/forkful/content/en/google-apps-script/good-coding-practices/organizing-code-into-functions.md

   \ a\u2026"
 lastmod: '2024-03-13T22:44:59.674908-06:00'
 model: gpt-4-0125-preview
-summary: "Organizing code into functions is about structuring your Google Apps Script\
-  \ code by separating logical segments into distinct blocks, each performing a\u2026"
+summary: Organizing code into functions is about structuring your Google Apps Script code by separating logical segments into distinct blocks, each performing a specific task.
 title: Organizing code into functions
 weight: 18
 ---